mathieumack/MDev.Dotnet/README.md

 # MDev.Dotnet
 This repository contains some helpers and tools that help you to configure quickly a new Web Application based on .net.

 It contains some helpers and accelerators for your project.
-And dependending on nfrastructure, some helpers to configure quickly acces to PaaS services on different Cloud providers (Microsoft Azure yet).
+And dependending on infrastructure, some helpers to configure quickly access to PaaS services on different Cloud providers (Microsoft Azure yet).

 This page contains some suick resume of each package.
 You can check on the [Wiki](https://github.com/mathieumack/MDev.Dotnet/wiki) for more documentation.
 Also, documentation on code can be helpfull.